mitchellang/game-collection-django/README.md

 ## Starting the application

-Please make sure you have the python library django installed This prototype was tested using the Anaconda supplied Python binary; version 3.7.7
+Please make sure you have the python library ***Django*** installed This prototype was tested using the Anaconda supplied Python binary; version 3.7.7

-To install django using conda you can type the following command:
+To install Django using conda you can type the following command:

 ```
 conda install -c anaconda django
 ```

-Please follow the prompts until django is successfully installed.
+Please follow the prompts until Django is successfully installed.

-Additional advice on how to install django can be obtained from django's website \
+Additional advice on how to install Django can be obtained from Django's website \
 https://docs.djangoproject.com/en/3.1/topics/install/

-To start the django server, move into the application directory containing the "manage.py" file
+To start the Django server, move into the application directory containing the "manage.py" file

 In this location run the following command: